-This is a brief note to HIRA members and other residents of Howe Island about the Township of Frontenac Islands council meeting held on Monday May 10, 2021.
-In light of Covid-19 restrictions, the meeting was virtual.
-The public was provided with Zoom access to the meeting.
-A few of our HIRA directors called into the meeting.
+This is a brief note to HIRA members and other residents of Howe Island about the Township of Frontenac Islands council meetings held on Monday September 13 and Tuesday, October 12, 2021 as well as various additional items that may be of interest.
+In light of Covid-19 restrictions, the meetings were virtual.
+The public was provided with Zoom access to the meetings A couple of our HIRA directors called into both meetings.
 Only matters of particular interest to Howe Island residents are highlighted here.

 - Howe Island Administration Office & Library:

 Waiting on delivery of blinds for windows.
 Otherwise, work is complete.

 Grading of the trail has been completed.
 Stone application to be completed as soon as gravel is available from the quarry.

 The Howe Island recreation committee plans to provide updates to Howe Island residents via a communication sheet as the project progresses.
 Improvements to the parking lot are expected to be completed in the fall of this year.

 Cutting and clearing of brush is ongoing.
 Fencing bid has been completed and installation is expected before winter.
 Base for the tennis/pickleball court and basketball court has been installed and staff are waiting on asphalt prices before proceeding.

 Accessible washrooms are expected to be completed in the spring of 2022.